PART ONE: THE CHILD

 The late afternoon light barely penetrated his hiding spot.
 Ashwick was a mining town nestled in the foothills of the Greymount Range, and the buildings were built close together to conserve heat during the bitter winters.
 Even in autumn the shadows were thick and cold between the cramped structures.
 Petro pulled his threadbare coat tighter around his thin shoulders and examined his hand for the hundredth time.

 Petro's father was a miner, spending his days underground hacking at rock and his nights drinking away whatever coin he earned.
-He was strong from the labor—broad-shouldered and thick-armed, with hands like leather-wrapped stones that could crush a boy's arm without effort.
-And he was cruel.
-The cruelty wasn't the result of the drink; the drink just made it worse.
-Without ale, his father was cold and distant, viewing Petro as little more than a mouth to feed, an expense to be resented.
-With ale, he became violent, unpredictable, a force of nature that couldn't be reasoned with or escaped.
+Strong from the labor—broad-shouldered and thick-armed, with hands like leather-wrapped stones.
+And cruel.
+Without ale, he was cold and distant, viewing Petro as little more than a mouth to feed.
+With ale, he became violent, unpredictable—a force of nature that couldn't be reasoned with or escaped.
+The evidence of those rages was written across Petro's body in a language of bruises and breaks that never fully healed.

 Three nights ago had been particularly bad.
 The beating that followed his father's lost pay had cracked one of his ribs.
 Even now, every breath sent pain lancing through his side.